Renu-Alias/Meridian/README.md

 ## 🚀 What is Meridian?

 **Meridian** is an open blogging platform designed exclusively for engineers and tech enthusiasts.
-Unlike Medium or Hashnode — where algorithmic feeds and follower counts dictate who gets read — Surfaced is built around **peer-driven discovery**, **technical integrity**, and **long-term value**.
+Unlike Medium or Hashnode — where algorithmic feeds and follower counts dictate who gets read — Meridian is built around **peer-driven discovery**, **technical integrity**, and **long-term value**.

 Eight core USPs define everything we build: